Forethoughts/forethoughts-datastudio/docs/computing/spark/from_python_environment.rst

    import ods
    # 'ske' is the name of kubernetes cluster created from staroid.com.
-   # Alternatively, you can set the 'STAROID_SKE' environ
+   # Alternatively, you can set the 'STAROID_SKE' environment variable.
+   ods.init(ske="data-team1")

+   # get saprk session